 Although no clear pattern was observed within the individual houses, some functional evidence may be elucidated from an inter-house comparison.

-With the exception of outhouse 9, from which little material was retrieved, all houses contained a mixed material of cereals, weeds-ruderals and possible fodder plants from both wetland and dryland biotopes (fig 15a).
-With the exception of 9 and 10, all houses also contained heather, which could have been used as fodder, fuel or perhaps floor covering material.
-In the analysis of house functionality at Skrea 195, Wranning (2001, 2004) goes into great detail describing the variation in the recovered botanical material in order to find functionally indicative tendencies.
-However, a comparison of these results to previously investigated comparable houses with clearer patterns (Grabowski and Linderholm 2013, Grabowski 2013, Karg et al. 2004, Moltsen 2011, Ramqvist 1983, Viklund 1998a and b), one may argue that the material at Skrea 195 is too small and the variation too insubstantial to be used for indepth functional interpretation, particularly when the unknown formation history and overall archaeological complexity is taken into consideration.
-The plant macrofossil analysis also shows that the majority of the fodder plants were recovered from outhouses 7 and 8 and not from the longhouses.
-This could possibly strengthen the interpretation of a farmyard-enveloping fire, since this material is otherwise unlikely to have been carbonised (unless these small structures also contained hearths, of which there is no evidence).
-Another possibility is that the plant remains represent waste management pathways on the site.
+With the exception of outhouse 9 from which little material was retrieved, all houses contained a mixed material of cereals, weeds-ruderals and possible fodder plants from both wetland and dryland biotopes (fig 15a).
+All houses, except 9 and 10 also contained heather, which could have been used as fodder, fuel or perhaps floor covering material.
+In the analysis of house functionality at Skrea 195 Wranning (2001, 2004) goes into great detail describing the variation in the recovered botanical material in order to find functionally indicative tendencies.
+By comparison to previously investigated comparable houses displaying clearer patterns (Grabowski and Linderholm 2013, Grabowski in press, Karg et al 2004, Moltsen 2011, Ramqvist 1983, Viklund 1998a and b), one may however argue that the material at Skrea 195 is too small and the variation too insubstantial to be used for in-depth functional interpretation, particularly when the unknown formation history and overall archaeological complexity is taken into consideration.
+The plant macrofossil analysis also shows that the majority of the fodder plants was recovered from outhouses 7 and 8 and not from the longhouses.
+This could possibly strengthen the interpretation of a farmyard-enveloping fire, since this material is otherwise unlikely to have been carbonised (unless these small structures also contained hearths, of which there are no evidence).
+Another possibility is that the plant remains represents waste management pathways on the site.
 Scrapings from the hearths inside the longhouses could possibly have been temporarily deposited by the outhouses before being taken out to the fields along with manure or to some other final disposal space.
 3) The plant macrofossil analysis furthermore revealed organic material in the form of coprolites from goats in outhouses 7 and 8 and from cows in outhouse 8.
-The coprolites could indicate the presence of animals in these structures, or be the result of movement of material on the site, for example in connection with the collecting and transport of manure.
+These coprolites could indicate the presence of animals in these structures, or be the result of movement of material on the site.

-A comparison of the phosphate and SOM results between the houses provides little additional information to the one presented above (figure 15b).
+Comparing the phosphate and SOM results between the houses provides little additional information to the one presented above (figure 15b).
 The signatures in most investigated buildings are similar and overlapping, with only two exceptions.
-House 9 shows higher CitPOI and CitPQuota than any other building, a result consistent with manure deposition.
-However, there is no other evidence in the form of plants, coprolites or structural details that could indicate a byre.
-However, House 7, which did contain coprolites and shows SOM-levels somewhat deviating from the rest of the buildings displays phosphate levels and CitPQuotas that are mostly in line with all other samples.
+House 9 shows higher CitPOI and CitPQuota than any other

+Kommentar [a6]: I suggest to move this paragraph to the below section and rephrase as suggested below building, a result consistent with manure deposition.
+There is however no other evidence in the form of plants, coprolites, or structural details which could indicate a byre.
+House 7, which did contain coprolites and shows SOM-levels somewhat deviating from the rest of the buildings on the other hand displays phosphate levels and CitPQuotas mostly in line with all other samples.